 We can detect whether the key is pressed by querying the static Input class in an Update method.
 The Input.GetKeyDown method returns a boolean that tells us whether a specific key was pressed in the current frame.
 If so, we have to instantiate our prefab.

+void Update () {

+if (Input.GetKeyDown(createKey)) {

+Instantiate(prefab);

+}

+}

 It does so only during the frame that the key's state has changed from not-pressed to pressed, because the player pressed on it.
 Typically, the key remains in the pressed state for a few frames until the player lets go of the button, but Input.GetKeyDown returns true only during the first frame.
 In contrast, Input.GetKey keeps returning true each frame that the key is held down.
 There is also Input.GetKeyUp, which returns true during the frame that the player let go of the key.